Skip to content

 Introduction

-If you have experienced this, congratulations—you have fallen into a classic pitfall of concurrent programming: data races between interrupts and the main thread.
+If you have experienced this, congratulations: you have hit the classic pitfall of concurrent programming—data races between interrupts and the main thread.

-An interrupt service routine (ISR) is like an unexpected visitor who might barge into your office at any moment.
-It does not make an appointment, it does not wait, and it comes in whenever it pleases.
-If you are processing important data (such as updating a linked list node) and are suddenly interrupted, and the ISR also needs to access that same data, the result is pure chaos.
+An interrupt service routine (ISR) is like an emergency visitor who might barge into your office at any moment.
+It doesn't make an appointment, doesn't wait, and comes in whenever it pleases.
+If you are processing important data (like updating a linked list node) and are suddenly interrupted by an ISR that also needs to access that data, the situation becomes chaotic.

-What makes things worse is that these issues are often notoriously hard to reproduce.
-When you attach a debugger or add print statements, the timing changes, and the bug might "disappear"—only to resurface the day you deliver the product to the customer.
+To make matters worse, such problems are often hard to reproduce.
+When you attach a debugger or add print statements, the timing changes, and the bug might "disappear"—until the day the product is delivered to the customer.

-In a nutshell: Writing interrupt-safe code means ensuring that shared data access between interrupts and the main thread is free from data races.
+In a nutshell: Writing interrupt-safe code means ensuring that shared data access between interrupts and the main thread does not result in data races.

-In this chapter, we will dive deep into how to write safe, efficient code within an ISR, and how to communicate correctly with the main thread.
+In this chapter, we will dive deep into how to write safe and efficient code in ISRs, and how to communicate correctly with the main thread.

 The Unique Nature of ISRs

-Before diving into specific techniques, let us understand the fundamental differences between an ISR and normal code.
+Before diving into specific techniques, let's understand the fundamental differences between ISRs and normal code.

 Asynchronous Execution

-An ISR can interrupt the execution of the main program at any time (except during certain atomic operations).
+An ISR can interrupt the execution of the main program at any time (except during a few atomic operations).
 This means:

 cpp